spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-vue.md

 If your form modifies an existing set of media, you may pass it through in the `initial-value` prop.

 You can retrieve your initial values in Laravel using `$yourModel->getMedia($collectionName)`.
 This will also take care of any `old` values after an invalid form submit.
-You can also use this straight in your blade file:
+You can also use this straight in your blade file.

+If you're using the components in a context outside of Blade, you might have to add `->jsonSerialize()` to your `getMedia` method to get old values to display properly.

 ```html
 <form>